 State of Michigan Personal Identification Card

 If you do not need a driver's license, but do need extra identification, you can get a State of Michigan Personal Identification card at any Michigan Secretary of State office for $10.
 The identification requirements are the same as the identification requirements for a driver's license as described above.
-However, the Secretary of State office will not issue you an ID card if you have a Michigan driver's license, a driver's license from another state, or a driver's license from another country.
+However, the Secretary of State office will not issue you an ID card if you have a Michigan driver's license or a driver's license from another state.

 Last reviewed: 09/15